Robust and scalable nonlinear solvers for finite element discretizations of biological transportation networks: Numerical experiments

-We report the number of linear (central panel) and nonlinear (left) iterations of the three simulations, together with the time taken by the solver for the solution of the linear systems and the entire Newton solver (right) in \cref{fig:box_ref_logs}.
-The nonlinearity of the problem is not severe, and the total number of iterations is almost independent of the resolution, with the number of nonlinear iterations per time step between 4 and 7.
-The robustness of the Schur complement-based preconditioner is confirmed by the results shown in the central panel, where the average number of linear iterations is independent of the time step and almost always below 30 with a few outliers; linear systems are easy to solve in the early stages, while more iterations are needed as the network formation process progresses.
-The efficiency of the preconditioning step is also confirmed by the computational timings shown in the right panel.
-Total times are basically constant, proportional to the work per process, with the linear solver taking only a small fraction (below 20\%) of the overall nonlinear solving time.
+In \Cref{fig:box_ref_its} we report the number of nonlinear (left panel) and linear (central panel) iterations of the three simulations, together with the time taken by the entire Newton solver and for solving the linearized equations (right).
+The nonlinearity of the problem is not severe, and the total number of iterations is almost independent of the resolution, with the number of nonlinear iterations per time step ranging from 4 to 7.
+The robustness of the Schur complement-based preconditioner is confirmed by the results shown in the central panel, where the average number of linear iterations is independent of the time step and almost always below 30 with a few outliers; linear systems are easy to solve in the early stages of time advancing, while more iterations are needed as the network formation process progresses.
+The efficiency of the preconditioning step is also confirmed by the wall-clock timings shown in the right panel.
+These timings scale with the workload per process and are independent of the number of processes, with the linear solver contributing less than 20\% of the total nonlinear solver time.